- Quantitative Genetics in Genetics SCI 212, Advanced Genetics ENS 324, Genetic and Genomic Analysis SCI 503

-- genetic improvement programs for farmed aquaculture species
+- genetic improvement programs for agricultural species

-- Genomics and functional genomics
+- genomic prediction and functional genomics

 Prior to joining USC, Dr Nguyen was working with the World Fish Centre (as part of a team) to develop genetically improved varieties of fish and crustaceans in order to lift food productivity in developing nations.
 This work is now seen as a model of how international investment in genetics can literally "feed millions" (International Food Policy Research Institute, 2008).

-At USC, Nguyen's goals are to bring this international experience to help commercialise and extend Australian genetic breeding programs for species of national interest such as prawn and kingfish and to use the new knowledge of genomics and gene expression to improve the efficiency of classical genetic programs.
+At USC, Nguyen's goals are to bring this international experience to help commercialise and extend Australian genetic breeding programs for species of national interest such as prawn, kingfish and lobsters and to use the new knowledge of genomics and gene expression to improve the efficiency of classical genetic programs.

 Nguyen's long term goal is to enhance international breeding programs in partner countries using the new knowledge from molecular genetics, genomics, gene expression and biology networks.
 Nguyen has been supervising a number of PhD and MSc students to successful completion and assisting genetics students to conduct genetic improvement programs for a range of farmed aquaculture species.